appsody/website/content/docs/stacks/stack-structure.md

 ```

-The structure above is then processed in the build step of the stack, to generate a docker image for the stack, along with tar files of each of the templates, which can then all be stored/referenced in a local or public appsody repo.
+The structure above is then processed when you build a stack, to generate a Docker image for the stack, along with tar files of each of the templates, which can then all be stored/referenced in a local or public appsody repo.
 Refer to the section on [Building and Testing Stacks](/docs/stacks/build-and-test.md) for more details.
 The appsody client can then access such a repo, to use the stack to initiate local development.

 As described in the first section, the stack (in conjunction with the Appsody software) has different responsibilities, depending on which mode of operation is being carried out.
 To understand how the stack operates, we will delve into each of these scenarios separately, including the initial work required to initialize the project.
+One of things that can initially cause confusion when looking at the source of an appsody stack is that there are two Docker files.
+These are independant of each other - one is used to build the initial stack image (`Dockerfile-stack`) and one to build the final application image (`Dockerfile`).
+These are both described as we examine the scenarios.

 ## Stack requirements during 'Initialization' mode

-This mode is triggered by a user issuing an `appsdoy init` command in a new empty directory, in order to configure the new project.
+This mode is triggered by a user issuing an `appsody init` command in a new empty directory, in order to configure a new project.
 It might seem odd that there are any requirements on the stack for initialization, but since the goal is for the stack image to encapsulate *all* aspects of the stack, the configuration steps required (which are likely to be technology specific) are indeed contained within it.
 The following is a summary of what happens during initialization:

 * Appsody client finds the yaml entry for the stack in the respective repo
 * Appsody client downloads the referenced tar file for the specified template to be used as a basis for the user application, and extracts the contents.
-This creates the directory structure within the current directory, including the `.appsody-config.yaml` file that specifies the stack image itself (which is usually stored in a docker repository)
+This creates the directory structure within the current directory, including the `.appsody-config.yaml` file that specifies the stack image itself (which is usually stored in a Docker repository)
 * Appsody client downloads this stack image
 * Appsody client inspects the stack image to see if it has an initialization file within it called `appsody-init.sh` (or `appsody-init.bat` if running on Windows).
 If this file does it exist, it is executed to set up any further configuration.
 Note that it not recommended that this initialization installs new packages or modules in user space of the local machine.
 Any dependencies should be handled by ensuring this happens during the run and build modes, listed below.